Parents of adult children with disabilities know that their child's disability needs may change over…

 ** This article has been revised from its original version which was published on April 13, 2022.

 Do I owe taxes on my inheritance?
-This is a common inquiry we receive from our clients.
+As qualified NY estate planning attorneys, this is a common inquiry from our clients.
 The short and sweet answer is that inheritances are not generally considered income for federal tax purposes.
 With that said, there are some exceptions to this general rule.

-If you inherited qualified retirement funds, then distributions you take from those funds will be reportable as income on your individual income tax returns for the year in which you receive those distributions.
+If you inherited qualified retirement funds, then the distributions you take from those funds will be reportable as income on your individual income tax returns for the year you receive those distributions.

-If you inherited assets from an individual who has a taxable estate at the federal and/or state level, then there may be an estate tax liability that is owed.
-Depending on the terms of the estate planning documents, the estate tax liability may be apportioned to the beneficiaries of the assets and your share of the inheritance may be subject to the estate tax liability.
-This does not necessarily mean that you will need to report anything on your individual income tax returns, but the funds you inherit will be reported on the Estate Tax returns (IRS Form 706 for federal estate taxes and ET-706 for New York State estate taxes) by the fiduciary of the gross taxable estate and you may have to pay a portion of the estate tax liability.
+If you inherited assets from an individual who has a taxable estate at the federal and/or state level, then an estate tax liability may be owed.
+Depending on the terms of the estate planning documents, the estate tax liability may be apportioned to the beneficiaries of the assets, and your share of the inheritance may be subject to the estate tax liability.
+This does not necessarily mean that you will need to report anything on your individual income tax returns.
+But the funds you inherit will be reported on the Estate Tax returns (IRS Form 706 for federal estate taxes and ET-706 for New York State estate taxes) by the fiduciary of the gross taxable estate.
+You may have to pay a portion of the estate tax liability.

-Every inheritance is different so the common question of do I owe taxes on my inheritance can be complicated.
+Every inheritance is different, so the common question of whether you owe taxes on your inheritance can be complicated.
 There are many opportunities to strategically leave assets to your loved ones to help them avoid tax liabilities.
-It is important to speak with a qualified attorney who can help you establish an estate plan that works for you and your family, or who can help you address any tax implications you may be faced with as a beneficiary of an inheritance.
+It is important to speak with a qualified NY estate planning attorney who can help you establish an estate plan that works for you and your family.
+Together we can help you address any tax implications you may be faced with as a beneficiary of an inheritance.